 April 2017 saw the publication of an edited book: Beyond McDonaldization: visions of higher education (Routledge).
 Two monographs It’s Teaching NOT Therapy and The ‘Limits’ of Academic Freedom will appear later in 2022.

 His latest book The Death of Academic Freedom?
-Free speech and censorship on campus will be published by Routledge in late 2021 or early 2022.
+Free speech and censorship on campus will be published by Routledge in 2023.

 Dennis was made a National Teaching Fellow in 2010, the equivalent of a Carnegie Scholar in the US.